turingschool-examples/homework/module-2-homework.markdown

 ## Week 2

 ##### Day 1
-  * [Homework](https://github.com/turingschool/challenges/blob/master/active_record_and_database_design.markdown) includes reading through Traffic Spy assignment, designing an initial schema, and practicing ActiveRecord in TaskManager.
+  * [Homework](https://github.com/turingschool/challenges/blob/master/active_record_and_database_design.markdown) includes reading through Traffic Spy assignment, transfer project requirements to stories and insert into a project management tool like Waffle, and begin thinking about how to design your schema.

 ##### Day 2
   * Continue working on Traffic Spy